 It didn't take us long to discover the Café Decker, undoubtedly the best cake shop and tea salon in Staufen.
 It was so deliciously decked in cakes that we (admittedly) returned three times.

-Black Forest Cakes, küchen, more chocolate cakes, redcurrant meringue pies and macarons were just some of the treats that would make anyone go off their sweet trolley.
+Black Forest Cakes, küchen, more chocolate cakes (like this layered chocolate cake), redcurrant meringue pies and macarons were just some of the treats.
+That would make anyone go off their sweet trolley.
 I think I put on three kilos during the week!

-So, switching to ice cream seemed a lighter idea: teasingly steeped in Kirsch liqueur, it made an ideal excuse for an afternoon nap by the snoring river.
+So, switching to ice cream seemed a lighter idea.
+So I imagined making this chestnut vanilla ice cream, teasingly steeped in Kirsch liqueur like they did.
+It's an ideal excuse for an afternoon nap by the snoring river.

 What is Black Forest Flavour?